khw0726/khw0726.github.io/index.md

 <img class="profile-picture" src="hyunwoo.jpg">

 Hi!
 My name is Hyunwoo Kim.
 I am a Master's student in School of Computing at KAIST.
 I am a member of [KIXLAB](https://kixlab.org), directed by [Juho Kim](https://juhokim.com).
-My research area is computer-supported cooperative work (CSCW), which is a subfield of human-computer interaction (HCI).
-Specifically, I am interested in helping people to express their opinions in structured way.
+I am interested in building interactive systems for facilitating communication and collaboration among diverse people.

 You can reach me at khw0726 (at) kaist (dot) ac (dot) kr.

 ## Education

+* August 2017 -            : M.S. in Computer Science, KAIST
 * March 2013 - August 2017 : B.S. in Chemistry & Computer Science, KAIST